 17. Don’t Skimp on the Portable Toilets

 Runners will resort to extreme measures if we have to, but please don’t make us.
 Provide ample opportunity for your event participants to use a restroom before, during, and after your event.
 When planning for portable toilet rentals, consider key factors like the percentage of women attending your event (to avoid notorious long lines) and whether or not you serve alcohol.
-Use a portable toilet event calculator to estimate the correct number you should have to avoid long lines.

 18. “Wow” Runners at Your Refuel Stations